Comparison of Object Binding Methods in Laravel Service Container

 });

-Each time app('Product') is called, it will return a new Product instance.
+Every time app('Product') is called, it returns a new Product instance.

 Using singleton()